-At the 2014 General Meeting, the shareholders approved a maximum aggregate compensation amount of TCHF 9,750 for the Group Executive Board for the year 2016.
-The compensation paid for that period amounts to TCHF 9,126 and is therefore within the approved amount.
+At the 2016 General Meeting, the shareholders approved a maximum aggregate compensation amount of TCHF 9,950 for the Group Executive Board for the year 2017.
+The compensation paid for that period amounts to TCHF 9,608 and is therefore within the approved amount.

-Further information on the remuneration awarded to the Group Executive Board for the business year 2016, compared with the maximum potential amount of remuneration, is provided with the invitation to the Ordinary General Meeting 2017.
+Further information on the remuneration awarded to the Group Executive Board for the business year 2017, compared with the maximum potential amount of remuneration, is provided with the invitation to the Ordinary General Meeting 2018.

-The following table - reviewed by the external auditor - shows details of remuneration for 2016 and 2015:
+The following table shows details of remuneration for 2017 and 2016: